 Something else to consider is using this as an opportunity to make your site more secure and switching from HTTP to HTTPS if you have not already.
 Google has been a huge proponent of a more secure web, and with the release of Chrome 68 in July 2018, Google now marks all HTTP sites as “not secure.”

 If you are unfamiliar or uncomfortable doing any of this yourself, be sure to contact an experienced web development company to make sure the transition goes smoothly and avoid any loss of traffic.
-BizBudding has had years of experience building and migrating websites for all sorts of reasons including re-branding, combining domains, and site refreshes (to improve on technical elements).
-If you are interested in working with us, use the “Let’s Work Together” button at the top or bottom of this page.
+BizBudding has had years of experience building and migrating websites for all sorts of reasons including re-branding, combining domains, and website refreshes (to improve on technical elements).
+If you need help merging websites, use the “Let’s Work Together” button at the top or bottom of this page to contact us.

 Pull it All Together with Your Information Architecture

 Unless your products are completely unrelated, you should seriously consider combining your sites.
-A good information architecture is your key to pulling your sites together.
+Good information architecture is your key to pulling your sites together.
 According to Wikipedia, information architecture is:

 …the structural design of shared information environments; the art and science of organizing and labeling websites, intranets, online communities and software to support usability and findability; and an emerging community of practice focused on bringing principles of design and architecture to the digital landscape.

 Said differently, a good information architecture provides you with a roadmap for site navigation and user experience, guiding you on how to combine websites into one solid new website.
 Creating a well-organized information architecture can be a very intensive project in the short-term, but it is worth the time as setting things up right will have numerous long-term benefits.